VERSION>=22.02.2021

 Automatic interpolations

-Step 1: Generate solution with initial lattice.
+Step 1: Generate a solution with an initial lattice.
 For example:

 predefines.h